Kanogame/gurafu/readme.md

 4. Fix 0 -> 1 -> 2 -> 3 -> 4 -> 2 -> 5 -> 0 (add to tests a well)
 5. Fix bridge highlighting
 6. Fix modal window reseting camera position
+7. Fix rendering of arrows
+8. Fix rendering order (text is above arrows)
+9. Finally zoom to center instead of top left corner

 It can:
 1. Load graphs